nf-core/sarek/docs/usage.md

 > :warning: This params is deprecated -- it will be removed in a future release.
 > Please check: [`--target_bed`](#--target_bed)

+### --umi

+If provided, UMIs steps will be run to extract and annotate the reads with UMIs and create consensus reads: this part of the pipeline uses *FGBIO* to convert the fastq files into a unmapped BAM, where reads are tagged with the UMIs extracted from the fastq sequences.
+In order to allow the correct tagging, the UMI sequence must be contained in the read sequence itself, and not in the FASTQ name.
+Following this step, the uBam is aligned and reads are then grouped based on mapping position and UMI tag.
+Finally, reads in the same groups are collapsed to create a consensus read.
+To create consensus, we have chosen to use the *adjacency method* [ref](https://cgatoxford.wordpress.com/2015/08/14/unique-molecular-identifiers-the-problem-the-solution-and-the-proof/).
+In order for the correct tagging to be performed, a read structure needs to be  specified as indicated below.

+### --read_structure1

+When reads contain UMIs a structure for read 1 should be provided, to allow removal of UMI sequence from the read and correct annotation of the bam file.
+The read structure follows a format adopted by different tools, and described [here](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures)

+### --read_structure2

+When reads contain UMIs a structure for read 2 should be provided, to allow removal of UMI sequence from the read and correct annotation of the bam file.
+The read structure follows a format adopted by different tools, and described [here](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures)

 ## Reference genomes